-How to Find Your Orphan Pages
+How to Find Every Orphan Page on Your Website

 1. Identify Your Crawlable Pages

-First, you’ll need a list of all of the URLs that currently can be reached by crawling your site’s links.
+You’ll need a list of all of the URLs that currently can be reached by crawling your site’s links.

-You will need an SEO spider to do this.
-I recommend ScreamingFrog.
+You will need your own crawler – an SEO spider, to do this.
+ScreamingFrog is a good choice.

-Whatever crawler you use, make sure it is set to crawl only pages that are indexable by search engines, meaning that it should not crawl pages that are noindexed or pages that are hidden from search engines by robots.txt.
+Whatever crawler you use, make sure it is set to crawl only pages that are indexable by search engines.

+By that, I mean that it should not crawl pages that are:

-Start the crawl from the homepage of the site, making sure to use the canonical URL, including the proper https or http and www versus non-www.
+Make sure to use the canonical URL, including proper https or http, and www or non-www.

 Once you have crawled your site, export the URLs to a spreadsheet like this: